-Can I apply for financial assistance before I actually receive services?
+Can I apply for financial help before I receive services?

-Yes, a financial counselor can determine whether you are eligible for assistance and begin the application process before any services are provided.
+Yes, a financial counselor can determine your eligibility and start the application process before you receive services.

 Which financial assistance program should I apply for?

-Our financial counselors may suggest you apply for several programs at once so if one application is delayed or denied, other options are still in progress.
+Our counselors may suggest applying for several programs at once so other options are in progress if one application is delayed or denied.

-What can I do if I cannot pay the entire balance on my hospital bill at once?
+What if I can't pay the entire balance on my hospital bill at once?

-We can help determine whether you qualify for assistance or set you up on a payment plan.
+We'll help determine if you qualify for assistance or set you up on a payment plan.

-Will I receive an itemized statement for the services rendered at the medical center?
+Will I receive an itemized statement for medical center services?

 Can I come in and talk to someone about my bill?

 Yes.
-Our patient financial representatives will be glad to help you with billing questions from 8 a.m. to 4:30 p.m., Monday - Friday.
-Our office is located at the Seton Campus, 30 Chase Avenue, Waterville (2nd floor).
+Our financial representatives can help with billing questions from 8 a.m. to 4:30 p.m., Monday - Friday.
+They are located at the Hathaway Creative Center, 10 Water Street, Waterville (2nd floor).

-The Business Office is located in Waterville and serves the Augusta and Waterville medical centers, the Family Medicine Institute, Maine Dartmouth Family Practice, Four Seasons Family Practice and Jackman Region Health Center.
+Our Business Office is located in Waterville and serves the Augusta and Waterville medical centers, the Family Medicine Institute, Maine Dartmouth Family Practice and Four Seasons Family Practice.

 Why did I receive separate bills for the hospital and doctor(s)?

+Doctor bills are for diagnostic and/or test result interpreting services you received in the hospital.
 Pathologists, radiologists, cardiologists and other specialists perform these services and are legally required to submit separate bills.
-If you have questions about these bills, please call the number printed on the statement you received.
+If you have questions about these bills, please call the phone number on your statement.

-Why do I need to call the insurance company if they do not pay the bill?
+Why do I need to call my insurance company if they don't pay the bill?

 Will you bill my primary and secondary insurance?

-We will also do everything possible to advance your claim.
-Your insurance company will let you or us know if they need more information to process your claim or to speed up payment.
+We submit bills to insurance companies as a courtesy to patients.
+We also do everything possible to advance your claim.
+Your insurance company will let you or us know if they need more information to process your claim.

-Why did my insurance company only pay part of my bill?
+Why did my insurance only pay part of my bill?

 Can I pay my bill online using my computer?